 For tags field

-This should contain the list of highlight tags to show in Sticky Notes when the ticket/user/org has it.
+This should contain the list of tags you want to appear in when they present.

 The tags can be put in group so that they only appear if all the tags present, otherwise none will show.

 - [tag2, tag3, tag4]